Andrew Torgashev: Early career

-2014–2015 season
+2014–15 season: U.S. Junior National champion

 Torgashev became age-eligible for international junior events in the 2014–2015 season.
-Competing on the ISU Junior Grand Prix series, he placed fourth in Ostrava, Czech Republic, and fifth in Tallinn, Estonia.
+Competing for in the ISU Junior Grand Prix series, he placed fourth in Ostrava, Czech Republic, and fifth in Tallinn, Estonia.

 After taking the junior gold medal at the Eastern Sectionals, he won the junior title at the U.S. Championships, setting U.S. junior men's records in the free skate and total score.
 He was assigned to the 2015 World Junior Championships and finished tenth at the event, which was held in March in Tallinn.

-2015–2016 season
+2015–16 season

-Torgashev fractured his right ankle in June 2015 while practicing a quad toe loop.
+Torgashev fractured his right ankle in June 2015 while practicing a quadruple toe loop.
 He underwent surgery in June to insert three screws, which were removed from his ankle in January 2016.
 As a result, he missed the entire skating season.
 He worked on his edges, stroking, and speed after returning to the ice.

-2016–2017 season
+2016–17 season

 Torgashev returned to competition in July 2016.
 Competing in the 2016 Junior Grand Prix series, he won silver in Russia and placed fourth in Germany.

 Making his senior international debut, he took the bronze medal at the 2016 CS Tallinn Trophy in November.
 He finished eleventh in the senior ranks in January at the 2017 U.S. Championships.

 At the 2017 World Junior Championships, he placed twenty-fifth in the short program and did not qualify to the free skate.

-2017–2018 season
+2017–18 season

 Torgashev placed sixth at the Philadelphia Summer International in early August 2017.
-During the 2017 Junior Grand Prix series, he won silver in Belarus with a personal best total score 212.71 points and then placed fourth in Italy.
-He qualified to the JGP Final in Nagoya, Japan, where he placed sixth.
+During the 2017 Junior Grand Prix series, he won silver in Belarus with a personal best total score of 212.71 points and then placed fourth in Italy.
+He qualified for the JGP Final in Nagoya, Japan, where he placed sixth.
 Torgashev also finished sixth at the 2017 CS Warsaw Cup.
 In January, at the 2018 U.S. Championships, he ranked ninth in the short program, fourteenth in the free skate, and thirteenth overall.

-In June, he announced that he had relocated to Colorado Springs, Colorado to work full-time with Christy Krall.
+In June, he announced that he had relocated to Colorado Springs, Colorado, to work full-time with Christy Krall.
 Erik Schultz and Joshua Farris also became members of his coaching team.

-2018–2019 season
+2018–19 season

 In August 2018, Torgashev won the senior men's title at the 2018 Philadelphia Summer International.
 At the 2018 Junior Grand Prix in Bratislava, Slovakia, he placed fifth in the short program, third in the free skate, and fourth overall.
 In September, he won gold at JGP Lithuania in Kaunas after placing second in the short program and first in the free skate.
 These results qualified him for the 2018–19 Junior Grand Prix Final in Vancouver, Canada.
-Due to a fractured right toe, he withdrew from the competition and was off the ice for eight weeks, until around mid-November.
+Due to a fractured toe, he withdrew from the competition and was off the ice for eight weeks, until around mid-November.
 In January, he finished seventh in the senior ranks at the 2019 U.S. Championships.

 In March 2019, he won silver at the Egna Spring Trophy.